jhastrovio/Pers-MS-OpenAI/docs/design_decisions.md

 ## 🎯 Purpose

-This document records key design decisions made for the Personal MS Chatgpt project.
+This document records key design decisions made for the Pers MS Open AI project.
 It explains architectural and technology choices to help future maintainers understand the rationale.

+---

+## 🚀 OpenAI SDK Usage (2025+)

+- **All LLM/AI (chat, RAG, file_search, etc.) is accessed via the official OpenAI Responses SDK (`openai` ≥ 1.14).**
+- **Multi-step agent orchestration and complex workflows use the OpenAI Agents SDK (`openai-agents` ≥ 0.3).**
+- **All LLM/AI and embedding calls must go through the OpenAIService class (`openai_service` instance) for consistency.
+Do not use direct OpenAI API calls elsewhere in the codebase.**
+- **Version pinning:** Both SDKs are pinned in `requirements.txt` as per project rules.
+- **Secrets:** API keys are never committed; always loaded from `.env` or the Cursor Secrets tab.
+- **Reference:** See [OpenAI Responses SDK.md](docs/OpenAI Responses SDK.md) and [OpenAI Agents SDK.md](docs/OpenAI Agents SDK.md) for quick-starts and conventions.

 ---